rosajen27/100-days-of-code/log.md

 // Example, you can say the price will be calculated based on the number of passengers price = 199 * numPassengers

+### Day 23: May 7, 2021

+**Today's Progress**: Functions: How Passing Arguments Works - Value vs.
+Reference

+**Thoughts**: When we pass a primitive type as an argument on a function, the function makes a copy of the ORIGINAL VALUE, and works with it.

+On the other hand, when we pass an object as an argument on a function, the function makes a copy of the REFERENCE that points to the place of the memory where the object is stored.
+This copy is a value itself, not a reference.
+Because of all of this, the original object can be modified from inside of a function.

+- In programming languages, Arguments can be passed by value, or passed by reference

+- JS does not have passing by reference, only passing by value

+- So, when we pass primitive values, the function works with a value, which is a copy of the original value

+- When we pass an object, the function works with a value that address to the spot where the original object is in the memory (still is not a reference)